patters-match/CIV2macOS/README.md

 ![CIV2 macOS gameplay](images/civ2.png)

-Civilization II was released in 1996 for Windows 3.1 and Windows 95, making use of the WinG graphics library.
+Civilization II was released in 1996 for Windows 3.1 and Windows 95, making use of the short-lived WinG graphics library.
 The Multiplayer Gold Edition from 1998 is a true native Win32 application without this dependency so it can reliably run using [Wine](https://www.winehq.org/), and it can make use of larger modern screen resolutions.

 The objectives for this guide are:
 - To run Civilization II Multiplayer Gold Edition